ros-navigation/navigation2/nav2_velocity_smoother/README.md

   	max_velocity: [0.5, 0.0, 2.5]  # Maximum velocities, ordered [Vx, Vy, Vw]
    	min_velocity: [-0.5, 0.0, -2.5]  # Minimum velocities, ordered [Vx, Vy, Vw]
    	deadband_velocity: [0.0, 0.0, 0.0]  # A deadband of velocities below which they should be zero-ed out for sending to the robot base controller, ordered [Vx, Vy, Vw]
+		natural_deadband_velocity: [0.0, 0.0, 0.0] # existing deadbands of the robot base controller, for intelligent closed loop smoothing
    	velocity_timeout: 1.0  # Time (s) after which if no new velocity commands are received to zero out and stop
    	max_accel: [2.5, 0.0, 3.2]  # Maximum acceleration, ordered [Ax, Ay, Aw]
    	max_decel: [-2.5, 0.0, -3.2]  # Maximum deceleration, ordered [Ax, Ay, Aw]